 Brioche may have something to do with the story.
 A many layered bread which was more expensive than common bread, the name could be said to translate to “cake.”

-In 1789, while a mob of nearly 7,000 French working women was demonstrating, quite forcefully, in Versailles, the queen supposedly asked why the crowd was so angry.
+In 1789, while a mob of nearly 7,000 French working women were demonstrating, quite forcefully, in Versailles, the queen supposedly asked why the crowd was so angry.
 She was told it was because they had no bread to eat and were hungry.
 It was then she made her famous quote.
 However, she didn’t say let them eat cake, she said let them eat brioche or “Qu’ils mangent de la brioche.”

 Either way, it doesn’t make her look good.
 Since those who couldn’t afford to buy plain bread could scarcely be expected to be able to afford the more expensive brioche, this would seem a cruel taunt.
 However, if she said it, it could have been ignorance of the situation, and her naive nature, that prompted the comment.
 When French bakers ran out of bread, by law, they were required to sell the more expensive brioche at the same price.
 To Marie, then, perhaps it was a simple problem!
 She may not have understood there was a wheat shortage, or even that wheat was required to make bread.

 She Did Not Say It

 Regardless, it is almost certain that Marie never said it.
 This comment being attributed to her is more of a French quip than a true demonstration of cruelty on her part.
 It is quite clear that the incident never occurred and the whole episode was just a silly story.